Prerequisites

 What is an Action?

 An action is a task that your agent can execute that involves interfacing with the outside world.
-For example:
+For example:- Calling the Google Calendar API to book an appointment for a user.

 - Fetching a funny quote from a public API and reciting it to a user.